 Last updated on 5.
-June 2019“We are well on target in using the channel“, explains a delighted Dominik Birgelen, CEO of oneclick AG.
+February 2021“We are well on target in using the channel“, explains a delighted Dominik Birgelen, CEO of oneclick AG.
 Last year, the provider of a web-based Application Delivery and Streaming Platform of the same name started its sales activities at CeBIT and announced its indirect sales strategy.

 Over the course of the year, first meetings developed into successful partnerships.
 “Leading up to CeBIT 2017, we have acquired a three digit number of partners“, adds Birgelen.
 Numerous projects with medium sized businesses have also been implemented.